ParallelMaths/parallel/pages/8-35-summer-sums.md

 The sum of the remaining 7 primes is 75 which is a multiple of 3.
 The sum of the six primes making up the three pairs must also be a multiple of 3 since each pair has the same total.

 So the odd prime not used in the six pairs must be a multiple of 3 too.
 Therefore 3 is the odd prime not used.
-So each pair totals 72 ÷ 3, that is 24, and the pairs are 5 + 19 7 + 17 11 + 13.
+So each pair totals 72 ÷ 3, that is 24, and the pairs are 5 + 19, 7 + 17, and 11 + 13.
 :::